cockroachdb/docs/use-the-built-in-sql-client.md

 The `cockroach sql` command supports the following flags as well as [logging flags](cockroach-commands.html#logging-flags).

-- To open a SQL shell, run `cockroach sql` with all appropriate connection flags or use just the `--url` flag, which includes connection details.
+- To open an interactive SQL shell, run `cockroach sql` with all appropriate connection flags or use just the `--url` flag, which includes connection details.
 - To execute SQL from the command line, add the `--execute` flag.

 Flag | Description